 Main Takeaways From Parts 1-3:

 ☑ Plan your email sequence by starting with an end goal for your reader.
-(Download e-book, attend webinar, buy product, etc.)
+(Download the e-book, attend the webinar, buy the product, etc.)

-☑ Create a content path that leads reader towards your end goal.
+☑ Create a content path that leads readers towards your end goal.

 ☑ For every piece of content you create, its first goal must be to help your reader.